The best travel gear for graduates | Engadget

-While it’s hard to pin down an exact date, sometime in the next year or so it will become much safer to travel.
-At that point, you’ll want to see your new grad off on a trip.
+With summertime right around the corner, you may want to see your new grad off on a trip.
 After all, your child might have finished school, but that doesn’t mean they’re done learning.
 And one of the best ways for them to find out both about themselves and different cultures is to experience a new place first hand.
 When they're ready, see them off with a few of our travel essentials that will help them stay connected — and have more fun — while on the road.

 Twelve South PlugBug Duo